microsoft/vscode-cordova/CONTRIBUTING.md

 - `cd` to the folder you just cloned
 - Run `npm install -g gulp` and `npm ci`
 - Run `gulp`
+- After completing above steps, run `gulp release` to package extension `.vsix` file.
+A VSIX package can help you install the latest extension maunally in VS Code extension tab.

 ## Debugging